Production Designers

 Creative Problem Solving

-Innovative approaches that maximize visual impact within budget constraints.
-Our designers find creative solutions that put every dollar on screen, leveraging New York's $700M annual film tax credit programme.
+Innovative ways that boost visual impact within budget constraints.
+Our designers find creative solutions that put each dollar on screen, leveraging New York's $700M annual film tax credit programme.

 ACT 03